GetDKAN/dkan2/docs/api/dataset-api.rst

     # Get a specific dataset by adding the dataset identifier to the end
     http://dkan/api/v1/dataset/{identifier of your dataset}

-    # Test drive the api of a specific dataset
+    # Try out the api of a specific dataset
-    http://dkan/api/v1/dataset/{identifier of your dataset}/api
+    http://dkan/dataset/{identifier of your dataset}/api